The Dangerous Consequences of Classroom Consequences

 The second-grade boy was a mess.
-Mom and dad were both opiate addicts, and child protective services placed him with the grandmother who was struggling to make ends meet.
+Mom and dad were both suffering from opioid use disorders, and child protective services placed him with the grandmother who was struggling to make ends meet.
 The boy’s emotional and behavioral issues from living with drug-addicted parents added to the grandmother’s stress.

 I know a bit about such things, not just as a child psychologist, but also as a child who had to live with my grandmother because of my parents’ addictions and mental illness.
 Fortunately, I never experienced what this boy experienced at school: Class Dojo.
 I grew up in a kinder and gentler era when people did not diagnose a child with a parent disorder.